andres3m/100-days-of-code/r1-log.md

 ### R1D95
 #100daysOfCode Day
+• Pokédex app build.
+Created get image and name of a random pokemon and get those on all 100 pokemons functionalities

 ### R1D96
 #100daysOfCode Day
+• Pokédex app build.
+Thanks to Fas, a fellow bootcamper I learned how a quick way to style logos so I styled that one, the cards where the pokemons are displayed and the background
+• Attended a bootcamper meet up organised by Taylor and Lani and had a very good time with fellow bootcampers.

 ### R1D97
 #100daysOfCode Day
+• Pokédex app build.
+Added a function to display names with capital first letter and did some CSS changes.

 ### R1D98
 #100daysOfCode Day
+• Pokédex app build.
+A few CSS changes on the names of the displayed pokemons.
+• Agile methodology review, specifically, breaking down a project before the starting of the project month

 ### R1D99
 #100daysOfCode Day